 Subaru Outback Review

-Reviewers think the 2014 Subaru Outback’s comfortable ride, spacious interior and standard all-wheel drive make it a smart choice for any family considering a wagon or SUV.
+Test drivers think the 2014 Subaru Outback’s comfortable ride, spacious interior and standard all-wheel drive make it a smart choice for any family considering a wagon or SUV.
+For having the best combination of factors that appeal to families, we named the Outback our 2014 Best Wagon for Families.

 - "At least in the case of the Outback, we're guessing brand loyalists will continue to flock to Subaru and revel in the fact that the object of their cult crush doesn't sacrifice utility for refinements." -- AutoTrader